mydul/MyZakat/README.md

 - Jewelry values include **20% deduction for used items** based on scholarly guidance.

 ---
+---

 ## 🛠 Developer & License

-Developed with ❤️ by **Mydul Islam Rashed**
+  Developed by **Mydul Islam Rashed**guidance
-© 2026 Mydul.
-All rights reserved.
+- © 2026 Mydul.
+All rights reserved
 ---